CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 - **Task 7:** Sign into Azure and run the app

 ### Task 1: Deploy a model in an Azure AI Foundry project

+In this task, you’ll sign in to the Azure AI Foundry portal, create a new project using the gpt-4.1 model, configure its deployment settings (including rate limits), and capture the project endpoint for later use in connecting your client application.

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.